Aims and Scope

 Based on the newly released Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, by the ICMJE, “an Author” is generally considered to be someone who meets the following conditions 1, 2, 3, and 4.

-The IJV uses the COPE flowchart for retraction of a published article
+The Iran J Virol uses the COPE flowchart for retraction of a published article (http://publicationethics.org/resources/guidelines

-• Cover letter should contain a statement that you will not resubmit your article to another journal until the reviewing process will be completed.
+Should contain a statement that you will not resubmit your article to another journal until the reviewing process is completed.
 Also please indicate whether the authors have published or submitted any related papers from the same study.

 Manuscripts should be submitted in Word.